Update a token

 -

-Yandex OAuth returns an access token and a new refresh token in the response body.
+Yandex OAuth returns a token and a new refresh token in the response body.

-The main token may not get updated if the remaining lifetime is long enough and there is no need to issue a new token.
-We recommend updating long-living tokens every three months.
+The main token may not change when you update it.
+That happens if it still has plenty of time before it expires, so there is no need to generate a new token.
+We recommend updating long-lived tokens every three months.

-The obtained token can be saved in the app and used for API requests until its lifetime ends.
-Only your app should have access to the token, so avoid saving it in the browser or public configuration files.
+The received token can be saved in the app and used for requests until its lifetime expires.
+The token should only be available to your app, so we don't recommend saving it in the browser or open configuration files.

 Request format

-The app sends its ID and secret key along with the refresh token in a POST request.
+The app sends a refresh token, as well as its ID and password in the POST request.

 POST /token HTTP/1.1